nighthawkcoders/AWS-Multi-Server/README.md

    ```sh
    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
    ```
+- Note: we will be using the email Mort wants us to use so that will have to be discussed.
 ## Directory Structure

 Create a directory to store your Terraform configuration files: